sankar19/gthOSM/README.md

 The following tools were used to convert the open street map in pbf format to a tif file.
 Note there could be other steps to accomplish the following.

-1. One band of Sentinel-1 or 2 (or other sensor) image in geotiff format is required.
+1. One band of Sentinel-1 or 2 (or other sensor) image in geotiff format is required [VH_SAR.tif].
 The RGB image over the region of France is shown below:

 Sentinel-2 image courtesy of "Copernicus Sentinel data [2017]"